This is what you need to know about the power of story hooks

 There are lots.
 And this is just a selection of those types that worked well at the World Economic Forum and for which there are particularly sharp examples from Buzzfeed – widely regarded as very good at hooks.

-1. Address ‘pain points’ and offer solutions
+1. Identify ‘pain points’ and offer solutions

+These could be the hurdles faced by individuals, teams, societies, or even the World!
 The essence is to express the pain point succinctly and then either present the solution or promise lots of ideas for those who read on.

 Listicles